AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

     | SourceTag | X | X |  |  |
     |Step | X | X |  |  |

+1. (Optional) To have streams and assets automatically removed from the transfer when their corresponding PI points and AF elements are removed, select the **Automatically remove Streams and Assets** option.

 1. Select **Ok**.

    The transfer is created and the `Transfer` page opens.